dmaniloff/goobook/README.txt

 You will need to have a appropriate gpg-agent/pinentry setup, you will not be prompted for the gpg passphrase on the console.

+Similarly, goobook supports authentication by keyring (via the keyring package on pypi).
+The keyring package supports multiple backends, depending on your environment.
+You should configure it to point to the one you're using by default.
+To use this option, set your e-mail address in the config file but leave the password field commented out (or blank).
+You need to have a password for the "gmail" service and your e-mail address stored in the keyring.
+There are several ways to achieve this, here is one:

+$ python
+>>> import keyring
+>>> keyring.set_password("gmail", "me@example.com", "secret")

 Proxy settings
 --------------